 Solutions to Business Disputes

-When business owners find themselves threatened with any of these disputes, if direct resolution isn’t possible, resolution can be found through one of three avenues: mediation; arbitration; or litigation.
+When business owners find themselves threatened with any of these disputes, if a direct resolution is not possible, resolution can be found through one of three avenues: mediation; arbitration; or litigation.

 - Arbitration: Arbitration is a lot like an actual trial, but it moves more quickly and may have very limited rights.
-Under the parties’ agreement, arbitration can either be compulsory or voluntary, and is rarely appealable.
-While arbitration is generally more expensive than mediation, it’s often much quicker than an actual trial and the results can be confidential.
+Under the parties’ agreement, arbitration can either be compulsory or voluntary and is rarely appealable.
+While arbitration is generally more expensive than mediation, it is often much quicker than an actual trial and the results can be confidential.

-- Litigation: If the parties haven’t agreed to mediation or arbitration, the parties can take the case to court, through litigation, where it can be decided by either a judge or a jury.
-Litigation can be costly, time-consuming, and everything that’s presented – such as sensitive financial records – may be made public.
+- Litigation: If the parties have not agreed to mediation or arbitration, the parties can take the case to court, through litigation, where it can be decided by either a judge or a jury.
+Litigation can be costly, time-consuming, and everything that is presented – such as sensitive financial records – may be made public.

-The simple truth is that there’s no one-size-fits-all solution.
+The simple truth is that there is no one-size-fits-all solution.
 Each case is different.
-The only way to find out which way will work best in your situation is to speak with someone who’s had years of experience in mediation, arbitration, and litigation.
+The only way to find out which way will work best in your situation is to speak with someone who has years of experience in mediation, arbitration, and litigation.
 The Colorado commercial litigation lawyers at Burg Simpson can go over all the details of your dispute and walk you through all of your options.
 Contact us as soon as possible by calling 303-792-5595.